Velko/AoC_2023/README.md

 ------

 The description of the Day 6 described a brute-force algorithm for the calculations.
-Since the input values were small, I did not bother with more clever solutions.
+Since the input values were small, I did not bother with clever solutions.
 Just checked all the possibilities.

 The input data was also too small for me to bother with parsing.
 Just hardcoded the values.
 Looking back, I probably should had parsed it anyway.
 I had to do a lot of ``git rebase`` to remove it when I decided that I want to publish the repo.